-After you encrypt sensitive data columns in a table of an ApsaraDB RDS for MySQL, ApsaraDB RDS for PostgreSQL, PolarDB for MySQL, or PolarDB for PostgreSQL database, you can use the EncJDBC driver to connect to the database from a Java application and access the plaintext data in these encrypted columns.
-This topic describes how to use EncJDBC to connect to a database and access plaintext data in encrypted columns.
+After configuring column encryption for sensitive data columns in RDS MySQL, RDS PostgreSQL, PolarDB MySQL, or PolarDB PostgreSQL database tables, use the EncJDBC driver to connect to the database if you want your Java application to access the plaintext of these encrypted columns.
+This topic describes how to use EncJDBC to connect to a database and access plaintext data from encrypted columns.

 Prerequisites

-• You have obtained the connection information for the encrypted database, including the endpoint, port, database name, database account, and password.
+Obtain the encrypted database connection information: endpoint, port, database name, database account, and password.

 Background information